-If your schedule needs adjustment, see Mrs. Bueby on the appointed day/time per the welcome letter from Mr. Travis.
+If your schedule needs adjustment, see Mrs. Bueby on the appointed day/time per the welcome letter from Mr. Young.
 Any other changes can be discussed before/after school, during lunch, or submitted on the change request form no later than five days after the start of the term.

 Wondering about NCAA eligibility?
 View this presentation that will answer all your basic questions: NCAA Eligibility Presentation